dustinpfister/blog_posts/_posts/js-array-copy.md

 ## 3 - Conclusion

 So this was just a quick post on how to go about copying an array in javaScript.
 However because arrays are a kind of object some of these methods can be used to copy, or clone objects in general.
+I have wrote posts a while back on the [lodash clone](/2017/10/02/lodash_clone) and [lodash clone deep](/2017/11/13/lodash_clonedeep/) methods, as well as cloning in general that might be worth checkout otu when it comes to reading more about cloning arrays and objects in general for that matter.